N0nki/dotfiles/common/tmux-op-secure/README.md

 ## Security Advantages

-Unlike other tmux 1Password plugins that store session tokens in `~/.op_tmux_token_tmp`, this plugin:
+Unlike other tmux 1Password plugins that store session tokens, this plugin:

 1. **Never stores tokens**: Each access triggers fresh biometric authentication
 2. **Zero token exposure**: No token files that could be compromised